section-engineering-education/engineering-education/articles/how-to-upload-images-to-cloudinary-using-node.js/index.md

 ### Setting up our project

-Create a new directory named "Cloudinary-uploader".
-In it, create two new files, "index.js" and ".env" respectively.
+Create a new directory named **Cloudinary-uploader**.
+Within the folder, create two new files, `index.js` and `.env` respectively.
 Open your folder and view it in your IDE.
-Open an integrated terminal and run within the folder `npm init -y` to quickly create the "package.json" file.
+Open an integrated terminal and run within the folder `npm init -y` to quickly create the `package.json` file.
 Install the needed libraries for our project.
 These include:

 - nodemon